willtwr/text2image-demo/readme.md

 # Text to Image Demo (work in progress)
 This repo contains demo for generating image based on user prompt.
-- Models: Stable Diffusion and Flux.1
-- UI: NiceGUI
-- Require NVIDIA GPU
+It runs model locally for the sake of PoC and is not suitable for production.
+Require NVIDIA GPU to run.

 # TODO:
 - [x] Implement Stable Diffusion.